MEstlander/GameStore/REPORT.md

 __Authentication (mandatory, 100-200 points):__

-Done everything except the email validation
+Done everything except the email validation <br>
 100/200

 __Basic player functionalities (mandatory, 100-300 points):__

-All done except categories or search function
+All done except categories or search function <br>
 250/300

 __Basic developer functionalities (mandatory 100-200 points):__

-Games only dev can add games to their own inventories, dev’s can’t modify but would be unfair to remove games as they would be removed from players aswell, so it’s a feature!
+Games only dev can add games to their own inventories, dev’s can’t modify but would be unfair to remove games as they would be removed from players aswell, so it’s a feature! <br>
 150/200

 __Game/service interaction (mandatory 100-200 points):__

-You can submit score and updates latest submitted score will be shown, highscores only update when page is reloaded or you view leaderboard page
+You can submit score and updates latest submitted score will be shown, highscores only update when page is reloaded or you view leaderboard page <br>
 150/200

 __Quality of Work (mandatory 0-100 points)__

-No test code was written but all uses cases were tested, Styling is decent in our opinion.
+No test code was written but all uses cases were tested, Styling is decent in our opinion. <br> 50/100
-50/100

 __Non-functional requirements (mandatory 0-200 points)__

 Project plan was conclusive and teamwork went well in our opinion.
-Documentation might be a little lacking.
+Documentation might be a little lacking. <br>
 150/200